go-delve/delve/Documentation/cli/README.md

 	config substitute-path <from> <to>
 	config substitute-path <from>

-Adds or removes a path subistitution rule.
+Adds or removes a path substitution rule.

 	config alias <command> <alias>
 	config alias <alias>